Jana Radosavljević: Club career

-Radosavljević has played her entire professional career in Germany, having signed for BV Cloppenburg ahead of the 2017–18 season, scoring on her debut.
+Radosavljević started her entire professional career in Germany, having signed for BV Cloppenburg ahead of the 2017–18 season, scoring on her debut.
 She played 3 seasons for BC Cloppenburg scoring 14 goals.
 Ahead of the 2020–21 season, Radosavljević moved to Werder Bremen team to play in the Frauen-Bundesliga.
-Radosavljevic signed with Arminia Bielefeld. ahead of the 2021–22 season.
+Radosavljević signed with Arminia Bielefeld, ahead of the 2021–22 season.

+Radosavljevic signed with Fenerbahçe in the Turkish Women's Football Super League for the 2023–24 season.
+Radosavljević made a mid season transfer in December 2023 to return to the Frauen-Bundesliga, signing with MSV Duisburg.
+Ahead of the 2024-25 season, Radosavljevic transferred to C.S.
+Marítimo in Portugal in the Campeonato Nacional de Futebol Feminino.

 International career

-Radosavljević made her international debut for the New Zealand national team on 7 November 2019, appearing in the 2–0 loss against China in the 2019 Yongchuan International Tournament.
+Radosavljević was first called up in November 2017 for matches against Thailand but made her international debut for the New Zealand national team on 7 November 2019, appearing in the 2–0 loss against China in the 2019 Yongchuan International Tournament.
 She made her second appearance three days later against Canada.
-Her third appearance she made at the 7 March 2020 at the 2020 Algarve Cup in the 3–0 loss against Italy.
+Her third appearance she made at 7 March 2020 at the 2020 Algarve Cup in the 3–0 loss against Italy.
+She also received call ups against South Korea in November 2021, and the United States in January 2023 without making an appearance.
+She was in the squad to play Chinese Taipei in April 2025 but both matches were called off due to pitch condition.

 Personal life

 Radosavljević was born in Aleksinac the Republic of Serbia, FR Yugoslavia to Serbian parents Aleksandra and Ivica Radosavljević, but moved to New Zealand, where her aunt lived, after the Yugoslav Wars.
+She has one brother named Ilija.
 She attended Waterloo School in Waterloo, Lower Hutt for five years before returning to Serbia with her parents in February 2006.
 Radosavljević is fluent in the Serbian, English and German languages.